ministryofjustice/court-hearing-event-receiver/README.md

 This section contains the bare minimum you need to do to get the app running against the dev environment assuming you've got all the necessary dependencies (see Prerequisites section).
 - Run `docker-compose up localstack` to start  localstack with SNS, S3 and any other dependent AWS services
 - Run `./gradlew clean build` to build the application
+- Optional: Run `./gradlew installGitHooks` to install Git hooks from `./hooks` directory.
+Note these require localstack to be running to pass.

 ---